Theory

 QCD and Collider Physics

-Academic Staff: Mrinal Dasgupta, Jeff Forshaw, Jonathan Gaunt, Michael Seymour, Eleni Vryonidou
+Academic Staff: Mrinal Dasgupta, Thomas Cridge, Christoph Englert, Jeff Forshaw, Michael Seymour

 A detailed understanding of the forces of Nature in conjunction with the simulation of particle collisions is vital for analysing data from facilities like CERN’s Large Hadron Collider (LHC).
 While we use the language of quarks and gluons (collectively called partons) to do so, these are not the states that propagate out of the collision and into particle detectors.
 Instead, quarks are confined into hadrons like protons and pions, and this makes understanding the underlying QFT fascinating.